hucker/splint/README.md

 The splinter demo tool demonstrates that this can be achieved with just a few lines of code to create a FastAPI interface.

 Simply run the command with the `--api` flag, and you'll see `uvicorn` startup your API.
+Go to http://localhost:8000/docs to see the API.

 ```
 /Users/chuck/splint/.venv/bin/python splinter.py --pkg . --api